Rochester, New York, Personal Injury: What Is The Failure To Mitigate Damages Defense?

-Jed Dietrich, Esq., Is Recognized as A Super Lawyer and Elite Lawyer of America.
+Jed Dietrich, Esq., Is Recognized as A New York Super Lawyer and Best Lawyer of America.
 If Another Person's Negligence Caused Your Injuries in or Around Rochester, The Dietrich Law Firm P.C.
 Could Help You Secure the Compensation You Need and The Recovery You Deserve.

 Since accidents can have serious and even life-changing consequences, New York State law affords every resident the right to hold wrongdoers responsible for acts of negligence.
 If you, or a loved one, have been injured in an accident that was not your fault, you could be entitled to significant compensation through a personal injury lawsuit.
 However, even if you have a seemingly open-and-shut case, you might find your claim stymied by the other party's defense.
 Although you might have done absolutely nothing wrong, the defendant's attorney could accuse you of acting unreasonably before, during, or after the accident.
 They could, in effect, try to evade accountability by suggesting that you bear responsibility for your injuries.

 Unfortunately, the so-called failure to mitigate damages defense can be very persuasive-and, in many instances, sufficient to compromise your recovery.
 Without experienced legal counsel, you could find the defendant's lawyer steadily chipping away at your claim, depriving you of the compensation you need to move past your injuries.